 education reform, especially the expansion of high-performing charter schools serving low-income communities.
 He helped create REEP (the Rice Education Entrepreneurship Program), a business-school-based program for developing school leaders and currently serves as its Chairman.
 Leo is also on the boards of several educational, community and nonprofit organizations.

 Eugene Lee is President of Texas Regional Center, LLC.
 He also serves as President of Essex Commercial Properties, the real estate affiliate of Aquinas, and is responsible for overseeing commercial real estate acquisition, development, leasing, and asset management.
 Eugene previously worked in transportation consulting with A.T.
 Kearney in Chicago and Hong Kong, in state budgeting with the Massachusetts House Ways and Means Committee, and in multi-family development with Lincoln Property Company in Boston.
-He serves on the IIUSA Compliance Committee.
 He is co-founder and Chair Emeritus of the Texas Dragon Boat Association.
 In 2002, Eugene was recognized as one of five Outstanding Young Houstonians and also as one of Five Outstanding Young Texans.
 Eugene received his A.B. magna cum laude from Harvard College and his MBA from Stanford’s Graduate School of Business.

 Executive Vice President & Secretary

 Mark Worscheh is Executive Vice President and Secretary of Texas Regional Center, LLC.
 He also serves as Executive Vice President of Aquinas with responsibility for real estate and strategic investment initiatives.
 Prior to joining Aquinas in 2002, Mark was Senior Vice President and Chief Financial Officer of NextStage Entertainment